 They forage on the ground, but at night, they will fly to the top of trees to roost.
 This helps protect them from predators lurking around at night.

 Not only will they fly up into trees, but they will also fly away from a scare or predator nipping at their heels.
 It won’t be for long distances but can be between 40-55 miles an hour.

 Can Domestic Turkeys Fly?

 Again, this will be a yes and no answer.
-The domestic turkeys are larger than the wild turkeys and that will affect their flight.
-But the heritage turkey breeds will have a better chance at flying than the commercial broad-breasted white turkey which is the most widely eaten turkey in America.
+Domestic turkeys are larger than wild turkeys and that will affect their flight.
+But the heritage turkey breeds will have a better chance at flying than the commercial broad-breasted white turkey which is the most widely-eaten turkey in America.
 Not only can this turkey not fly, but it can also struggle to even walk and most are artificially inseminated because they can’t even breed properly because they are so big.